MiloszKrajewski/K4os.Compression.LZ4/README.md

 _decoded = target.ToArray();
 ```

-Not it is simpler, and faster:
+Now it is simpler, and faster:

 ```csharp
 _decode = LZ4Frame.Decode(_encoded.AsSpan(), new ArrayBufferWriter<byte>()).WrittenMemory.ToArray();
 ```

 [`ArrayBufferWriter<T>`](https://learn.microsoft.com/en-us/dotnet/api/system.buffers.arraybufferwriter-1?view=net-6.0)
-is a go to implementation of `IBufferWriter<T>`, but you may want specialized implementation, if performance is critical.
+is a go-to implementation of `IBufferWriter<T>`, but you may want specialized implementation, if performance is critical.
 It is quite fast, but it seems is relatively relaxed about allocating memory.
 If you want to reduce GC usage, implement your own `IBufferWriter<T>` and test it.